huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 Traffic vehicles are controlled by either ``SUMO`` or ``SMARTS`` engine.
 Defaults to ``engine="SUMO"``. ``engine="SUMO"`` can only be used on SUMO road networks.
 For other map types use ``engine="SMARTS"``.

-:class:`smarts.sstudio.types.Flow` is used to generate repeated vehicle runs on the same route.
+:class:`~smarts.sstudio.types.Flow` is used to generate repeated vehicle runs on the same route.
 Vehicle route, departure rate, and behaviour, can be configured here.

 The example above simply uses a random route ``route=RandomRoute()``.
 A more specific route may be used such as :python:`Route(begin=("gneE72", 0, "random"), end=("edge2", 1, "max"))` which defines the edge id, lane id, and offset into the lane, to designate the start and end vehicle positions.

-:class:`smarts.sstudio.types.TrafficActor` is used to specify a spec for traffic actors (e.g. Vehicles, Pedestrians, etc).
+:class:`~smarts.sstudio.types.TrafficActor` is used to specify a spec for traffic actors (e.g. Vehicles, Pedestrians, etc).
 The defaults provided are for a car.
 Acceleration, deceleration, speed distribution, imperfection distribution, and other configurations, can be specified for the traffic.

-When :func:`smarts.sstudio.genscenario.gen_scenario` is executed, a dir named "traffic" will be created under ``output_dir`` which contains background vehicle and route definitions.
+When :func:`~smarts.sstudio.genscenario.gen_scenario` is executed, a dir named "traffic" will be created under ``output_dir`` which contains background vehicle and route definitions.

 .. important::
-    If you want to train a model on one scenario, remember to set the ``end`` time of :class:`smarts.sstudio.types.Flow` larger or equal to your expected training time, since SMARTS will continue the flow after each ``reset`` call.
+    If you want to train a policy on one scenario, remember to set the ``end`` time of :class:`~smarts.sstudio.types.Flow` larger or equal to your expected training time, since SMARTS will continue the flow after each ``reset`` call.

     However, if there are multiple scenarios to train for one worker, you can relax this restriction since after the scenario change, the flow will also be reset to the beginning time.

 Social agents
 -------------

-Social agents are controlled by (pre-trained) models from the Agent Zoo (see :mod:`zoo.policies`).
+Social agents are controlled by (pre-trained) policies from the agent zoo (see :mod:`~zoo.policies`).

 Scenarios can reference remote packages or local zoo agent packages by including a ``requirements.txt`` file in the root of the scenario folder.
 These additional packages will be installed when the scenario is built.